Foundation for New Era Philanthropy: Reasons for collapse

-All Ponzi schemes die sooner or later, as they are inherently unsustainable.
-Bennett's particular scam collapsed because of an investigation headed by Mary Beth Osborn, head of the Charitable Trust Section of the Pennsylvania Attorney General's office.
+Bennett's scheme collapsed because of an investigation headed by Mary Beth Osborn, head of the Charitable Trust Section of the Pennsylvania Attorney General's office.
 She had received a letter in 1993 from a suspicious whistleblower within New Era.
 Her inquiry eventually resulted in New Era's registry with the IRS.

-As Bennett started to disclose greater financial details, New Era caught the wary eye of Albert Meyer, a Spring Arbor University accounting professor, whose institution in Michigan had been drawn into the matching scheme.
+As Bennett started to disclose greater financial details, New Era came to the attention of Albert Meyer, a Spring Arbor University accounting professor, whose institution in Michigan had been drawn into the matching scheme.
 Meyer's research indicated that the Foundation was a scam, but Spring Arbor College successfully collected on its early investment.
-College officials told Meyer that he was going to endanger their ability to get matching grants if he kept asking so many questions.
-They went so far as to wave a check from New Era in Meyer's face before investing more money.
-Meyer however was sure he was right and alerted federal investigators and The Wall Street Journal that New Era had all the features of a pyramid scam.
+College officials told Meyer that he was going to endanger their ability to get matching grants if his investigation continued.
+While the college continued investment in New Era, Meyer alerted federal investigators and The Wall Street Journal that New Era had all the features of a pyramid scam.
 After New Era collapsed, the president of Spring Arbor College called Meyer to apologize.
-"You were right all along.
-We should have listened to you," he admitted.